chriswailes/compiler-examples/kazoo/chapter 4/Chapter4-old.md

 ## Code Generation Setup

 In order to generate LLVM IR, we need to perform some simple setup to get started.
-We need to tell LLVM that we will be working on an x86 platform by making a call to the {RLTK::CG::LLVM.init} method.
+We need to tell LLVM that we will be working on an x86 platform by making a call to the {RCGTK::LLVM.init} method.
 This will go at the top of our 'kjit.rb' file which will hold most of our code for this chapter.
 Here is a quick outline of the file:

-	RLTK::CG::LLVM.init(:X86)
+	RCGTK::LLVM.init(:X86)

 	class JIT
 		attr_reader :module